-I joined the OU as a Staff Tutor in Art History in July 2021, having previously worked as an Associate Lecturer and Module Leader in Art History at the University of Plymouth (2015-2020) and a Visiting Lecturer in Critical and Historical Studies at the Royal College of Art (2019-2021).
-In these roles, I was responsible for: writing, leading and delivering undergraduate modules covering museology, the methodologies of art history, and art and politics in 20th century Europe; contributing to the delivery of a Masters level dissertation module; and acting as a tutor for MA dissertations.
+I joined the OU as a Staff Tutor in Art History in July 2021, having previously worked at the University of Plymouth (2015-2020) and the Royal College of Art (2019-2021).
+In these roles I've worked across undergraduate and postgraduate courses in Art History and Critical and Historical Studies: writing, leading and delivering modules covering museology, the methodologies of art history, and art and politics in 20th century Europe, supervising MA dissertations and contributing to the delivery of an interdisciplinary Masters level module.

 I hold a PhD in Art History (University of Plymouth), and a BA in History of Art (University of Cambridge).

-I have written, taught and led a range of modules for undergraduate art history and anthropology students, tutored MA Level dissertations and contributed to the delivery of an MA module in Critical and Historical Studies.
+I have written, taught and led a range of modules for undergraduate art history and anthropology students, tutored MA Level dissertations and contributed to the delivery of an interdisciplinary MA module in Critical and Historical Studies.
 At the OU, I am a cluster manager for the Level One module ‘Cultures’ (A112) and the MA in Art History (A843 and A844).
-I am on the module teams for A843 and A844.
+I am on the module team for 'Exploring Art and Visual Culture' (A226) and the MA Art History (A843 and A844).